 2 An immediate ban on amosite and crocidolite was imposed on August 16, 2005; a grace period of one year was allowed for the phasing out of the use of tremolite, chrysotile, anthophyllite and actinolite in friction products, brake linings and clutch pads.
 After August 16, 2006, all forms of asbestos were to be banned for all uses.

 * January 1, 2005 was the deadline for prohibiting the new use of chrysotile, other forms of asbestos having been banned previously, in all 25 Member States of the European Union; compliance with this directive has not been verified in countries with an asterisk (*).
-As of May 2009 there are 27 Member States, with Romania and Bulgaria joining the EU in 2007.
+As of June 2018, there are 28 Member States.